 It’s possible to establish a sustainable model that transcends markets and keeps you consistently up-to-date.
 All you need is a little forethought, advance planning, and the answers to these three questions.

 As you gradually expand into new markets, your goals for each one will most likely be very different.

 Through word of mouth and some existing contacts, you build up brand recognition in Germany, so you decide to head there next.
-You’ve done your research, so you’ve got a strategy to further boost market share.
-Your success in this market thus relies on the effectiveness of that strategy.
+You’ve done your research, so you’ve got a strategy to boost market share further.
+Here, success means proving the effectiveness of that strategy.

 Once you’ve conquered Germany, you decide to expand into Russia.
 No one’s heard of you there, so your first task is to build brand awareness and establish yourself in the market.

-Your goals will determine what success looks like in each market.
+Your goals will determine what success looks like in each place.
 Before analyzing any data, know what you’re trying to achieve.
-You’ll have a better idea determining and prioritizing what specific metrics are most important and relevant.
+You’ll be in a better position to determine how much importance to attach to specific metrics.

 2. WHAT’S THE CONTEXT?